Nur al-Din Zengi: Legacy

 According to William of Tyre, although Nur ad-Din was "a mighty persecutor of the Christian name and faith," he was also "a just prince, valiant and wise, and according to the traditions of his race, a religious man."
 His sense of justice was never denied to anyone, regardless of their creed or origins.
 As a result of his justice, a Christian foreigner was said to have settled into Damascus, which was under Nur ad-Din's reign.
 Nur ad-Din was especially religious after his illness and his pilgrimage.
 He considered the crusaders foreigners in Muslim territory, who had come to Outremer to plunder the land and profane its sacred places.
 Nevertheless, he tolerated the Christians who lived under his authority, aside from the Armenians of Edessa, and regarded Emperor Manuel with deep respect.
 In contrast to Nur ad-Din's respectful reaction to the death of Baldwin III, Amalric I immediately besieged Banias upon learning of the emir's death, and extorted a vast amount of money from his widow.

 During Nur ad-Din's reign, forty-two madrasas were built in Syria, of which half he personally sponsored.
 Through the construction of these madrasas Nur ad-Din was ensuring the creation of Sunni Islamic qadis and imams.
 Nur ad-Din himself enjoyed having specialists read to him from the Hadith, and his professors even awarded him a diploma in Hadith narration.
 He had bimaristans (hospitals) constructed in his cities as well, one of them is Nur al-Din Bimaristan and built caravanserais on the roads for travelers and pilgrims.
 He held court several times a week so that people could seek justice from him against his generals, governors, or other employees who had committed some crime.

 Nur ad-Din's Sunni orthodoxy can be seen in his public works.
 His repair of the Roman aqueduct in Aleppo insinuated an anti-Shia polemic, and the conversion of two Shia mosques into madrasas, one Shafi'i another Hanafi, reinforce his insistence of promoting Sunni Islam.
 Consequently, in November 1148, he forbade the Shia call to prayer in Aleppo and any public displays of Shi'ism.

 In the Muslim world he remains a legendary figure of military courage, piety, and modesty.
 Sir Steven Runciman said that he loved, above all else, justice.

-The Damascene chronicler Ibn al-Qalanisi generally speaks of Nur ad-Din in majestic terms, although he himself died in 1160, and unfortunately did not witness the later events of Nur ad-Din's reign.
+The Damascene chronicler Ibn al-Qalanisi generally speaks of Nur ad-Din in majestic terms, although he himself died in 1160, and did not witness the later events of Nur ad-Din's reign.

-The Islamist group Harakat Nour al-Din al-Zenki, active in the Syrian Civil War in Aleppo since 2011, is named after Nur ad-Din.
+The Syrian Islamist rebel group Harakat Nour al-Din al-Zenki, active in the Syrian Civil War in Aleppo since 2011, is named after Nur ad-Din.

+In popular culture

+In Turkish drama Kudüs Fatihi Selahaddin Eyyubi, Nur ad-Din is played by Mehmet Ali Nuroğlu.